 Appendix 1: Indicative Demand Levels.

 The demand level used in the network analysis to determine Exchange Rates will be determined prior to each set of Transfer and Trades according to paragraphs 23 and 24.
 Indicative values are provided in the table below (forecast demand will be updated as new data becomes available) and are provided for guidance only.
-National Grid shall determine the demand level(s) at the time of the analysis using information available at the time.
+National Gas Transmission shall determine the demand level(s) at the time of the analysis using information available at the time.